-What’s the Best Lens for Wildlife Photography?
+What’s the Best Lens for Wildlife Photography in 2023?

 The biggest expense you’ll be looking at as a new wildlife photographer is your lens.
 You’ve probably heard people talking about how the glass is the most important aspect to your gear, and that’s definitely true to an extent.
 You could have the best camera on the market, but with a poor quality lens attached you could find your photos soft and below expectations.
+So what is the best lens for wildlife photography, anyway?

 There are plenty of things to consider when choosing a lens for wildlife photography.
 Should you use a zoom or a prime lens?
 What about using a teleconverter to extend the reach of a smaller lens, rather than buying a super telephoto?
 What kind of maximum aperture is necessary?
 Should you spend a lot, or a little?